- Aug 27, 2011

-Download KextBeast which is available in the downloads section, copy all the kext's you want to install onto the desktop and run the KextBeast pkg file, click on continue a few times, enter your admin password if prompted and accept the usual notices until you get the option to select the install target.
+Download KextBeast which is available in the downloads section, copy all the kext's you want to install onto the desktop and run the KextBeast pkg file, click on Continue a few times, enter your admin password when prompted and accept the usual notices until you get the option to select the install target.
 Select /Library/Extensions and click on Continue.

-Warning: Do not use Kext Utility to install a kext as it does not support installing kext's into /Library/Extensions, it does however do a very good job of repairing all kext permissions.
+Warning: Do not use Kext Utility to install a kext as it does not support installing kext's into /Library/Extensions, it does however do a very good job of repairing all kext permissions and rebuilding the caches.

 Once Kext Utility has finished reboot your system.

 - Using Finder, create a folder on your desktop, copy all the kexts you want to install into it.

 - Open Terminal and change the active path to the folder you created in step 1 using the "CD" command.